 Growing African violets is often an obsessive passion as any “newbie” will tell you.
-Once the passion strikes it is only a matter of time before the new grower stumbles across obscure references to the grafting of African violet leaves.
+Once the passion strikes it is only a matter of time before the new grower stumbles across obscure references to grafting leaves as a method of African violet propagation.

 Grafting African Violet Leaves: Myth vs. Reality